-The school district within whose geographic boundaries the nonpublic school is located must provide such services.
+The school district within whose geographic boundaries the religious or independent school is located must provide such services.
 In the city of New York, the agency serving the public schools must provide these services.

 - Is the provision of such services a matter of course?

-No. The principal, administrator, teacher, or other person in charge of the nonpublic school must request these services.
+No. The principal, administrator, teacher, or other person in charge of the religious or independent school must request these services.

 - Is there a particular form, manner, or time for requesting such services?

 The law is silent on this point.
 However, school districts usually plan budgets and staff assignments in the spring for the following school year.
-Therefore, it is strongly recommended that the nonpublic school principal send a letter of request to the public school superintendent in sufficient time to permit inclusion of such services in the budgetary and work plans.
-The nonpublic school administrator should confer with the superintendent of the public school district to determine the best time to file such a request.
+Therefore, it is strongly recommended that the religious or independent school principal send a letter of request to the public school superintendent in sufficient time to permit inclusion of such services in the budgetary and work plans.
+The religious or independent school administrator should confer with the superintendent of the public school district to determine the best time to file such a request.

-- How often must the nonpublic school request such services?
+- How often must the religious or independent school request such services?

 The law does not specify any frequency.
 However, in general practice the request for such services is a one-time occurrence.
 It is recommended that such requests be reviewed annually.
 In so doing, all parties will have an opportunity to discuss the services provided; revise the requests, budgets, and work plans; and renegotiate contracts, if necessary.

-- Must all the health services provided to public school students by a city or county department of health in New York City also be made available to students in nonpublic schools?
+- Must all the health services provided to public school students by a city or county department of health in New York City also be made available to students in religious or independent schools?

-Services provided to public school students must be made available to nonpublic school students on an equitable basis.
+Services provided to public school students must be made available to religious or independent school students on an equitable basis.

 - Which health and welfare services must be provided?

-All health and welfare services which are provided to students in public schools must be available to students in nonpublic schools, including but not limited to; vision, hearing and scoliosis screening tests, physical examinations, dental screening, in-school immunization, and emergency care for ill or injured students.
+All health and welfare services which are provided to students in public schools must be available to students in religious or independent schools, including but not limited to; vision, hearing and scoliosis screening tests, physical examinations, dental screening, in-school immunization, and emergency care for ill or injured students.

 - Are there any limitations on the number or kind of services provided ?

-The following services may properly be rendered by school districts to students attending nonpublic schools on nonpublic school premises: all of the services performed by a physician, dentist, dental hygienist or nurse, including but not limited to; dental prophylaxis; vision, hearing and scoliosis screening tests; recording health histories; physical examinations and in-school immunization; maintaining cumulative health records; and providing health care services for ill or injured students.
+The following services may properly be rendered by school districts to students attending religious or independent schools on school premises: all of the services performed by a physician, dentist, dental hygienist or nurse, including but not limited to; dental prophylaxis; vision, hearing and scoliosis screening tests; recording health histories; physical examinations and in-school immunization; maintaining cumulative health records; and providing health care services for ill or injured students.

 However, the school district may not provide any services not currently available to public school students.

-- Must a nonpublic school request all of the health and welfare services provided to public school students?
+- Must a religious or independent school request all of the health and welfare services provided to public school students?

-No. The nonpublic school may request only those services it needs or wants for its students.
+No. The religious or independent school may request only those services it needs or wants for its students.

 - Who pays for the services to nonresident students?

-Section 912 of the Education Law requires a school district to pay for the health services for all nonpublic school students who reside in their district, even if such students attend nonpublic school in another district.
+Section 912 of the Education Law requires a school district to pay for the health services for all school students who reside in their district, even if such students attend a religious or independent school in another district.

 - How is this arranged?

-The school district in which the nonpublic school student resides and the school district providing the services enter into a written contract.
-The district providing the services determines the appropriate charge, see Information on MOUs for Health Services to Nonpublic Schools.
+The school district in which the religious or independent school student resides and the school district providing the services enter into a written contract.
+The district providing the services determines the appropriate charge, see Information on MOUs for Health Services to Religious and Independent Schools.

-- Are students enrolled in nonpublic schools who are not residents of New York State entitled to these services?
+- Are students enrolled in religious and independent schools who are not residents of New York State entitled to these services?

 No. No district is required to provide health and welfare services to students who are not residents of New York State.

-- If a nonpublic school has both day and boarding students, must the health and welfare services be provided to both groups?
+- If a religious or independent school has both day and boarding students, must the health and welfare services be provided to both groups?

 School health services must be provided to both groups of the students who are New York State residents.
 However, the school district is not required to provide 24-hour service to the boarding students.
 Again, no district is required to provide health and welfare services to students who are not residents of New York State.

-- If a nonpublic school does not request health services, must health services be provided?
+- If a religious or independent school does not request health services, must health services be provided?

 - When health services are requested must the school district or city or county department of health also provide equipment and supplies?

 The law is silent on this point.
-In practice, the nonpublic school provides all of the permanent, nonconsumable facilities and equipment, e.g., room, furniture, files, scale, telephone and utilities; and the school district provides the consumable supplies, e.g., bandaids, tongue blades, thermometers, student health records and related forms.
+In practice, the religious or independent school provides all of the permanent, non-consumable facilities and equipment, e.g., room, furniture, files, scale, telephone and utilities; and the school district provides the consumable supplies, e.g., bandaids, tongue blades, thermometers, student health records and related forms.
 Equipment such as audiometers and mechanical vision testers are usually provided by the school district for the duration of the testing period.

-- Must the school district provide exactly the same kind of staff and hours of coverage to the nonpublic school students as are provided to the public school students?
+- Must the school district provide exactly the same kind of staff and hours of coverage to the religious and independent school students as are provided to the public school students?

 No. The law specifies that the services performed and provided by the staff must be the same.
 The nature of staff coverage may vary and should be based on factors related to student need, student enrollment and time needed to provide the requested services, subject to state and federal laws.

-- Must a school district provide school nursing services in a nonpublic school?
+- Must a school district provide school nursing services in a religious or independent school?

-If the district provides nursing services in public schools, these services are to be made available to a nonpublic school on a basis proportional to the number and needs of students in the school.
+If the district provides nursing services in public schools, these services are to be made available to a religious or independent school on a basis proportional to the number and needs of students in the school.
 This may mean that a school nurse could spend a few hours a week in a school or be assigned fulltime to a school.